West Ruislip station: London Underground

+On the London Underground, West Ruislip station is the western terminus of its branch of the Central line and the next station is Ruislip Gardens to the east.
+The typical off-peak London Underground service on the Central line is 9 trains per hour to and from Epping.
+During the peak hours, this is increased to up to 12 trains per hour to and from Debden, with up to 7 tph continuing to and from Epping.

 Present day

 West Ruislip station is aligned approximately east–west with the main station buildings on the road overbridge across the lines at the western end of the station.
 The station has four platforms; two each for London Underground and National Rail services.
 The London Underground tracks are south of the National Rail ones and operate from an island platform whilst the National Rail platforms are outside of their tracks.
 The National Rail platforms are also served by a separate station building north of the tracks and adjacent to the car park.
 In a legacy of the original scheme to continue the extension to Denham, the Central line tracks continue for a short distance beyond the station before ending at buffers.
 The intended alignment of the unbuilt tracks can be seen from the width of the unused railway land south of the existing tracks.

 The Central line's Ruislip depot is east of West Ruislip station, and has a connection via a shunting neck to the Network Rail westbound track west of the station to allow rolling stock and material deliveries.
 The depot also has a connection to the Uxbridge branch tracks of the Metropolitan and Piccadilly Lines which pass under the Central line east of West Ruislip; it is used only for empty stock movements and works train access.
 Two sidings west of the station to the north of the running lines provide layover facilities for works trains.

 There are ticket barriers at the main entrance to the station, controlling access to the Central line platforms from the public highway and the pedestrian walkway linking the car park to the station.
 The Chiltern platforms can be reached from the car park walkway without tickets.